-Effluent limitations derived and established in the below effluent limitations table are based on current operations of the facility.
+Effluent limitations derived and established for this permit are based on current operations of the facility.
 Effluent means both process water and stormwater.
 Any flow through the outfall is considered a discharge and must be sampled and reported as provided below.
 Future permit action due to facility modification may contain new operating permit terms and conditions that supersede the terms and conditions, including effluent limitations, of this operating permit.
+Daily maximums and monthly averages are required under 40 CFR 122.45(d)(1) for continuous discharges not from a POTW.